jb74cc/rshiny_dashboard_project/README.md

 across the platform.
 <br> (https://www.opendata.nhs.scot/about)
 <br>
-The dataset may not be biased because all NHSScotland organisations can use this platform to publish and share their open datasets that meet the requirements set out in the Scottish Government Open Data Strategy (2015).
+The dataset may not be biased because all NHS Scotland organisations can use this platform to publish and share their open datasets that meet the requirements set out in the Scottish Government Open Data Strategy (2015).
 <br>